Asthma Smart App (Asthma⁺me) used in primary care avoids presentation to Emergency Department for 6 year old with severe asthma

 One proposed solution is Asthma+me, a comprehensive CE-marked technology-enabled self-care solution for children and young people with asthma.
 Core to Asthma+me is education, engagement and empowerment for children /young people and their parents.
 It supports integrated Bluetooth-connected devices for monitoring lung function and medication adherence as well as medication and symptom diaries.
 A weekly PDF report generated by the app is sent automatically from Asthma+me to the electronic patient record.
 The clinician can review progress remotely or can access the patient-generated data in the event of an emergency consultation.

-A new case study reports the instance of a 6-year old boy with severe asthma in whom the use of data generated by Asthma+me gave his GP and parent confidence to monitor the child rather than sending him to the Emergency Department at the local hospital.
+We report the case of a 6 year old boy with severe asthma in whom the use of data generated by Asthma+me gave his GP confidence to monitor the child rather than sending him to the Emergency department at the local hospital.

 Support provided by SBRI Healthcare, Innovate UK, Yorkshire & Humber AHSN and NIHR (National Institute for Health Research) Children and Young People MedTech Cooperative.
 The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR or of the Department of Health and Social Care.

 - Royal College of Physicians.
 (2014) Why Asthma Still Kills: the National Review of Asthma Deaths (NRAD) Confidential Enquiry Report.
 London: RCP.